28 Different Types of Fasteners

 Locking Washer

-Even when friction or vibration, they keep nuts and bolts in place.
-Most users of spring washers prefer them.
+Even when friction or vibration occurs, spring washers keep nuts and bolts in place.
+Most users prefer them.

 Dock Washer